 One of the rarest occurrences in baseball is the unassisted triple play, where a single fielder turns a triple play without ever giving up the baseball.
 There are no defensive assists on the play, and thus it is unassisted.
 Every unassisted triple play in history (through the 2016 season) has followed a pattern, where the three outs are recorded by: 1.
 An infielder catching a line drive, and 2. that infielder tagging a runner and stepping on second base (in no particular order).

-Watch: The Astros turn a 5-4-3 triple play, notching three outs in one play.
+Watch: The Red Sox turn a 5-4-3 triple play, notching three outs in one play.

 In A Call